yi-ji/NeteaseMusicAbroad/README.md

 3. This tool is most lightweight and easy to use.

 Thanks to a similar tool [NeteaseReverseLadder](https://github.com/tiancaihb/NeteaseReverseLadder) on Windows and the author's [blog](https://zhuanlan.zhihu.com/p/23601736).

+Copyright: The author waives all rights, please feel free to use, share and modify this tool.

 ### Usage